reactjs/react.dev/src/content/reference/react-dom/components/form.md

 ### Handle form submission with a Server Action {/*handle-form-submission-with-a-server-action*/}

-Render a `<form>` with a input and submit button.
-Pass a server action (a function marked with [`'use server'`](/reference/react/use-server) to the `action` prop of form to run the function when the form is submitted.
+Render a `<form>` with an input and submit button.
+Pass a server action (a function marked with [`'use server'`](/reference/react/use-server)) to the `action` prop of form to run the function when the form is submitted.

-This is similar to the way forms work when a URL is passed to the `action` prop.
-The ability to submit forms without JavaScript enables users to submit forms before JavaScript has had a chance to load.
-This can be benificial to users who have a slow connection, device, or have JavaScript disabled.
+Passing a server action to `<form action>` allow users to submit forms without JavaScript enabled or before the code has loaded.
+This is beneficial to users who have a slow connection, device, or have JavaScript disabled and is similar to the way forms work when a URL is passed to the `action` prop.

 You can use hidden form fields to provide data to the `<form>`'s action.
-The hidden form field data can be access via the [`formData`](https://developer.mozilla.org/en-US/docs/Web/API/FormData) argument pass to the function that is passed to the `action` prop of `<form>`.
+The server action will be called with the hidden form field data as an instance of [`FormData`](https://developer.mozilla.org/en-US/docs/Web/API/FormData).

 ```jsx
 import { updateCart } from './lib.js';